sandwichfarm/notemine/packages/wrapper/README.md

 - **Automatic Worker Management**: Spawns and manages multiple Web Workers based on available CPU cores
 - **Real-time Progress Tracking**: RxJS observables for monitoring hash rate, best PoW, and mining progress
+- **Pause & Resume**: Pause mining operations and resume from the exact same state
+- **State Persistence**: Save and restore mining state across page refreshes or sessions
+- **Dynamic Worker Scaling**: Resume mining with a different number of workers
 - **Zero Configuration**: Works out of the box with modern bundlers (Vite, Webpack, Rollup, etc.)
 - **TypeScript Support**: Fully typed API with comprehensive interfaces
 - **Cancellable Operations**: Stop mining at any time with proper cleanup